leggetter/realtime-app-dev-tips/slides.md

 class: bg-pink

-## <span class="tip-label"></span> **The server is your real-time work-horse**.
+## <span class="tip-label"></span> **The server is your real-time data work-horse**.
 It should still do the vast majority of data processing and decision making.
 Web, Mobile an IoT clients are great, but they're not processing machines.

 ???
 Don't just pass all this data directly on to the client.